AR Application Process

 - Submitting work orders for repairs or requesting maintenance

-- Completing programming proposals, funding, and evaluations
+- Completing programming proposals, funding, and evaluations for the community

-- Completing Incident Reports for disruptive behavior
+- Completing Incident Reports for disruptive behavior for the community or University

-- Submitting monthly University credit card receipt reconciliations
+- Monthly University credit card receipt reconciliations

 - Assisting with housing processes, such as check in, check out, room picks, etc.